Taxes

 Donor-Advised Funds

-Donor-advised funds area type of charitable investment account for individuals or families that support the charities of their choice.
-Once money is in a donor-advised fund, it’s only purpose is for charity.
+Donor-advised funds are a type of charitable investment account for individuals or families that support the charities of their choice.
+Once money is in a donor-advised fund, its only purpose is for charity.
 The reason they are attractive from a tax planning perspective is that they qualify for an immediate tax deduction in the year the funds are transferred into the donor-advised fund.
 Another reason is that taxpayers can make donations in whatever increment and in whatever timeframe they choose.

 Some other benefits of donor-advised funds include: